Request for Proposals: “The Philosophy & Theology of Immortality”

-The University of California at Riverside, with the help of a very generous grant from The John Templeton Foundation and under the direction of John Martin Fischer, welcomes proposals to investigate via empirical means questions that concern personal immortality.
+The University of California at Riverside, with the help of a very generous grant from The John Templeton Foundation and under the direction of John Martin Fischer, welcomes proposals to investigate, through philosophical and theological research, questions that concern personal immortality.
 Such questions are central existential concerns that know no geographical or cultural bounds.
-They include questions about the possibility and plausibility of post-mortem survival; questions about the influence of beliefs about immortality on behavior, attitudes, and character; questions as to why and how persons are (at least pre-reflectively) disposed to believe in post-mortem survival; and more besides.
-The goal of this RFP is to make progress on these questions through empirical research.

-We anticipate proposals that fall under one of the following three categories:
+We anticipate proposals that fall under one of the following six categories:

-Recently published works that constitute, contain, or describe research that addresses one or more of the categories above include the following:
+Recently published works that constitute, contain, or describe research that addresses one or more of the topics above include the following:

 Marsh (2010), Out-of-Body and Near-Death Experiences: Brain-State Phenomena or Glimpse of Immortality?
 Oxford.